newrelic/newrelic-agent-control/docs/README.md

   - Both report health and status (metadata, effective configuration, …).
   - Both will receive package availability messages (not implemented).

 Agents (including the agent control itself) support either `local` or `remote` configuration.
 Local configuration is expected to be deployed together with the SA.
-Remote configuration is centrally defined and managed via Fleet Management.
+Remote configuration is centrally defined and managed via Fleet Control.

 ### Agent Types